-It is however recommended that security measure should be taken seriously.
-This warning become necessary because no matter how effective a security is it becomes ineffective when the threat come from within, that's why Artemiderous said to the Great Julius Caesar in one of the Shakespeare plays that " Security gives way to conspiracy".
+It is however recommended that security measures should be taken seriously.
+This warning has become necessary because no matter how effective a security is, it becomes ineffective when the treat comes form within, that is why Artemiderous said to the Great Julius Ceasar in one of the Shakespeare plays that "Security gives Way to Conspiracy.